-Striking the right balance between organic vs. paid marketing strategies can be an ongoing challenge.
+Striking the right balance between organic or inorganic marketing strategies can be an ongoing challenge.
 It's not uncommon to see teams going all-in on one side while neglecting the other, or simply relying on a hit-or-miss approach (which is never a good idea).

 No matter which way the scale tips for you, our aim is to eliminate the guesswork from your marketing mix.
 In this blog post, we’ve put together a straightforward strategy to help you achieve better balance with organic vs. paid marketing strategies, while improving the overall impact of your campaigns.